-Bone scanning or single-photon emission computed tomography detect disease early.
+Bone scanning or single-photon emission computed tomography detect the disease early.

 Treatment of Osteitits Pubis

-Rest for prolonged period is the mainstay of the treatment.
+Rest for a prolonged period is the mainstay of the treatment.
 For symptomatic relief heat or ice may be used.
-Assistive device like crutches and orthoses (eg, a lumbar/sacral corset or a sacroiliac belt) may be given to unload the pelvis for pain relief and to maintain correct anatomic alignment.
+An assistive device like crutches and orthoses (eg, a lumbar/sacral corset or a sacroiliac belt) may be given to unload the pelvis for pain relief and to maintain correct anatomic alignment.

 The recommended duration of rest ranges from 2 weeks to 3 months and a further period of refraining from sports for 3-6 months.

 NSAIDs are given for pain control.
-Oral corticosteroid may be added in severe cases.
+The oral corticosteroid may be added in severe cases.

 Corticosteroid injection at the site is beneficial but is rarely required.

 Physical therapy is started early in the treatment and aims to restore flexibility and control pain.